pascalvanderheiden/ais-sync-pattern-la-std-vnet/README.md

 ```

 * Create a Logic App Standard locally

-Now everything is setup & ready to create your first workflow.
+Now everything is setup to create your first workflow.
 In order to follow an agile development process I use [Visual Studio Code to create my Logic Apps (Standard)](https://docs.microsoft.com/en-us/azure/logic-apps/create-single-tenant-workflows-visual-studio-code) and I use Github to sync, share, deploy & collaborate my code.

-I've already prepared a simpel request and response workflow in this repository.
+I've already prepared a simple request and response workflow in this repository.
 Which we can deploy via Visual Studio Code or the Az Cli.

 ![ais-syc-pattern-la-std-vnet](docs/images/logic-app-designer.png)

 * Deploy it all by one script

 I've included all the steps in 1 Powershell script.
 This will create all the needed resources, and will deploy the Logic App and the API in API Management.
 Keep in mind that this will take a while to deploy.

-Due to lazyness I've used variables:
+I've used these variables:

 ```ps1
 $subscriptionId = "<subscription_id>"